green64/jekyll-blog/_posts/2019-04-24-diagramming-the-dev.markdown

 ### Sure it's creative.
 But what does it do

-If you've never just created something -- combined ideas, built a project around a single concept, acted on a whim -- I highly recommend it.
+If you've never just created something &mdash; combined ideas, built a project around a single concept, acted on a whim &mdash; I highly recommend it.
 My latest creation, a parody version of The 1975's "[Love It If We Made It](https://youtu.be/1Wl1B7DPegc){:target="_blank"}" combines my love of coding and music.
-It's taken me longer to create the page and write this blog than I wanted.
-But as it turns out, May marks a year since I started Fresh Perspective with "[When Worlds Collide](https://www.samanthamccallfp18.com/posts/archive_worlds.html){:target="_blank"}."
+It took me longer to create my page and write this blog than I wanted.
+But as it turns out, May marks a year since my first Fresh Perspective post "[When Worlds Collide](https://www.samanthamccallfp18.com/posts/archive_worlds.html){:target="_blank"}."

-So what the hell, I'm celebrating à la Weird Al.
+So what the hell, that's an accomplishment.
+And I'm celebrating à la Weird Al.

 My parody song page for "[I'd Comment But I'm Lazy](https://www.samanthamccallfp18.com/posts/mashup.html){:target="_blank"}" features my lyrics &mdash; scrolling or static.
 There are other CSS enhancements too, like a button set, limited responsiveness and a groovy webkit background.